Is Breast Size Hereditary?

 Try Different Bra Styles

-Different styles of bras promise to increase your cleavage, while others claim to minimize your breast size.
+Different styles of wired or wireless bras promise to increase your cleavage, while others claim to minimize your breast size.
 It’s worth trying different styles of bra to see what makes you feel most comfortable with your silhouette and in your skin.

 We strongly recommend getting properly fitted—an ill-fitting bra can make you feel really out of sorts.
 The wrong size or fit of bra will ruin your day, but it can also make you feel unhappy with the size and shape of your bust.
 The right bra can be a game-changer.